-NOTE: Due to the COVID-19 closure of UCI campus for all non-essential operations, this summer's industrial recruiting activities will be held remotely.
+NOTE: Due to the COVID-19 closure of UCI campus for all non-essential operations, industrial recruiting activities will be held remotely until further notice.

 The Department of Chemistry hosts industrial recruiting events every summer to assist with the employment needs of graduate students.
 These recruiting events typically include an informational session, followed by interviews for specific positions they are recruiting for.
 The interviews are usually 30 to 45 minutes.

 Staff are here to assist with scheduling your recruiting event, arranging informational sessions, and publicizing your visit within the Department.
 If you are interested, please contact Garrett Yoshitomi at (email@example.com) or fill out the Industrial Recruiting Sign-Up Form.
 Due to COVID-19, recruiting events will be held virtually this year.
 UCI uses Zoom as its primary teleconfrencing software; however, we are happy to utilize other platforms depending on your needs.

 If you would like to publicize a career opportunity with the Department of Chemistry we can post the information on our Graduate Opportunities page.
 Please send any employment information you would like posted to firstname.lastname@example.org.